react-native-google-signin/google-signin/README.md

 Possible values for `size` are:

-- Size.Icon: display only Google icon. recommended size of 48 x 48
+- Size.Icon: display only Google icon.
+Recommended size of 48 x 48.
-- Size.Standard: icon with 'Sign in'. recommended size of 230 x 48
+- Size.Standard: icon with 'Sign in'.
+Recommended size of 230 x 48.
-- Size.Wide: icon with 'Sign in with Google'. recommended size of 312 x 48
+- Size.Wide: icon with 'Sign in with Google'.
+Recommended size of 312 x 48.

 Possible values for `color` are: